Bridging Continuous and Discrete Spaces: Interpretable Sentence Representation Learning via Compositional Operations: Method

 \subsection{Bottleneck Model}

-Following previous work \cite{gao2021simcse,chuang2022diffcse}, we take the representation of the [CLS] token as the sentence embedding.
+Our model uses Transformer-based language models as encoders and decoders for sentence embeddings.
+Unlike in the typical encoder-decoder architecture for sequence generation, where the decoder has access to the contextualized representations of all tokens, the encoder in \Model only outputs a single vector as the representation for each input sentence.
+Following previous work \cite{gao2021simcse,chuang2022diffcse}, we take the representation of the [CLS] token from the encoder as the sentence embedding.
 This information bottleneck forces the model to produce meaningful sentence embeddings such that the decoder can reconstruct the semantics given the embedding vectors alone.
 It is worth noting that the encoder and decoder are shared across all sentence operations, which forces the model to capture the operations in the embedding space, rather than learning task-specific encoders and decoders for each operation.